axibase/atsd/sql/README.md

   LIMIT 1                          -- other clauses
 ```

-The statement may be terminated with a semicolon character.
+The statement can be terminated with a semicolon character.

 ### Processing Sequence